Raul Ruidiaz ‘doing well’ and in isolation after positive COVID-19 test. Here’s how soon he could return to Sounders.

 There are 25 calendar days remaining until the slated Nov.
 8 “Decision Day’ – where MLS schedules simultaneous kickoffs for finale matches in the Western Conference and in the Eastern Conference.
 The Sounders are playing six games during that period, the next being Sunday at the San Jose Earthquakes.

-The scheduling constraints has MLS considering a change in how teams qualify for playoff berths.
+The scheduling constraints have MLS considering a change in how teams qualify for playoff berths.
 One option could be points-per-game.
-As of Wednesday afternoon, the Sounders (9-4-3) lead the Western Conference with 30 points after 16 games and remain in the lead with a 1.88 points per game.
+As of Wednesday afternoon, the Sounders (9-4-3) lead the Western Conference with 30 points after 16 games and remain in the lead with 1.88 points per game.

-There’s concern the pockets of outbreaks could impact even holding a playoffs.
+There’s concern the pockets of outbreaks could impact even holding the playoffs.
 But according to multiple reports, the league is not considering sequestering teams to play a postseason in one location.
 MLS initially returned to play with a tournament at Walt Disney World in Florida last summer.

 MLS Cup remains scheduled for Dec.
 12.